Robert F. Kennedy Memorial Stadium: In film

-The stadium was featured in the climax of the 2014 film X-Men: Days of Future Past.
-In the film, the stadium is damaged when Magneto uses his powers to place it as a barricade around the White House.
+In the 2014 film X-Men: Days of Future Past, the stadium is featured as damaged when Magneto uses his powers to place it as a barricade around the White House.
 At the end of the film, a newspaper article announces the stadium is to begin reconstruction.
-(RFK is shown being prepped for a baseball game; however, the movie is set in 1973, two years after the Senators left for Texas.)
+RFK is shown being prepped for a baseball game; however, the movie is set in 1973, two years after the Washington Senators left for Texas.